Commitments and Contingencies

-The Company has contracted with third-party providers to perform specified servicing functions on its behalf.
-These services include maintaining borrower contact, facilitating borrower advances, generating borrower statements, and facilitating loss-mitigation strategies in an attempt to keep defaulted borrowers in their homes.
+The Company has contracted with third party providers to perform specified servicing functions on its behalf.
+These services include maintaining borrower contact, facilitating borrower advances, generating borrower statements, collecting and processing payments of interest and principal and facilitating loss-mitigation strategies in an attempt to keep defaulted borrowers in their homes.

 For reverse mortgages, defaults on loans leading to foreclosures may occur if borrowers fail to meet maintenance obligations, such as payment of taxes or home insurance premiums.
 When a default cannot be cured, the